Principles of Total Quality Management & Eight Principles of TQM

 Quality Strategy to Profitability in the Organization

-Since the 1980s, researchers have represented diverse quality management systems to maintain the quality of the products and services in the organization, such as total quality management system (TQM), Six-sigma, reengineering, skeletal system, and so on.
+Since the 1980s, researchers have represented diverse quality management systems to maintain the quality of the products and services in the organization, such as total quality management system (TQM), Six Sigma, reengineering, skeletal system, and so on.
 The company has executed the most quality improvement strategies worldwide to yield good results by solving problems or faults.

 The History and Evolution of Quality Management Strategies